saurabh077/2017BTECS00053_2017BTECS00077_2017BTECS00103/README.md

 color_sample.png
 Then it asks for the image which is to be processed Enter input image
-Image name will be entered say Bottle5.png
+Image name will be entered say Bottle5.png then it would give an output.